jcreinhold/intensity-normalization/docs/source/algorithm.rst

 $\\mathbf x \\in \[0,N\]\\times\[0,M\]\\times\[0,L\]\\subset \\mathbb{N}^3$ for $N,M,L \\in \\mathbb{N}$, the dimensions of $I$,
 and let $B \\subset I$ be the corresponding brain mask (i.e., the set of indices corresponding to the location of the brain in $I$).

+If any of the descriptions here are unclear, please see the corresponding paper_ for a more concise, refined description.

 Z-score
 ~~~~~~~